Created on

 Solution |

 Problem.
-Referring to the image below, even though 10.122.2.155 is not a valid eBGP neighbor, 10.1.1.1 still responded SYN-ACK packets to the SYN packet sent by the former.
-This opens up the device for CPU-utilization based attacks.
+Referring to the image below, even though 10.122.2.155 is not a valid eBGP neighbor, 10.1.1.1 still responded with SYN-ACK packets to the SYN packet sent by the former.
+This opens up the device for CPU-utilization-based attacks.

-To avoid such vulnerability to be exploited, one method is to use TTL Security Policy.
+To avoid such vulnerability from being exploited, one method is to use the TTL Security Policy.

 In this example, BGP communication below TTL 253 is not to be expected.
 However, it is notable that the rogue router has a TTL of 251.